smeredith/smeredith.github.io/_drafts/replace-onenote-with-github.md

 As a replacement for OneNote, I use a set of markdown files, image files, and pdfs.
 I keep these files in GitHub, in a private repo.
 I browse and edit them either in VS Code locally, via the GitHub web interface, or using the GitHub mobile app on my iPhone.
+VS Code is my default because you can do the most with it.
+If I don't have that with me, I will use the GitHub web interface.
+If all I have is my iPhone, I will use the GitHub mobile app.

 This setup has a lot of benefits for me and I am happy to be done with OneNote.
 One thing I love is the transparency and portability of the file format.
 OneNote stores things in a complex propriety format that makes migrating your files very difficult.

-I used Obsidian for a while in the past, and for some reason I prefer VS Code and GitHub.
+I used Obsidian for a while in the past, and I prefer VS Code because it is such a good text editor.
-If I want, I can use any of my note repos as an Obsidian vault, and it will just work.
+If I wanted to, I could use any of my note repos as an Obsidian vault, and it would just work.

 I am not trying to persuade you to switch from OneNote to plain text and PDF files.
 But if you do want to, these ideas might make the switch easier for you.
 Or if you are trying to decide if you should or could, maybe this will help.

-This document assumes you have some technical proficiency with VS Code and git.
+This document assumes you have some technical proficiency with VS Code and git or could learn them.

 ## Notebooks, Sections, and Pages

 I think of a single git repo as the equivalent of a OneNote notebook.
 OneNote sections can be replicated with directories, nested arbitrarily deep.
-A markdown file is the equivalent of a OneNote page.
+Markdown files and PDFs are the equivalent of OneNote pages.
-I don't know what to say about OneNote sub-pages: they are an odd concept.
-You can get more or less the same effect with an additional directory level.

-If you don't want a hierarchical directory structure, you are free to organize your files however you like.
+## Tags

-If you want to use tags instead, I recommend [front matter yaml](https://jekyllrb.com/docs/front-matter/) in your markdown files.
+If you want to use tags, I recommend [front matter yaml](https://jekyllrb.com/docs/front-matter/) and inline tags like `#mytag1` in your markdown files.
-It's a block of yml at the start of the file that looks like this:
+Front matter is a block of yml at the start of the file that looks like this:
 ```
 ---
 tags: